julianburr/julianburr.de/src/pages/til/why-css-variables-are-awesome.md

 ## What they are

-By now most people have heard of them, but in case you haven't: [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) are a CSS core feature in answer to all these pre-processors that took over in the last couple of years 😉 They allow you to define variables within your CSS and use them in your style rules.
-E.g.
+By now most people have heard of them, but in case you haven't: [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) are a CSS core feature in answer to all these pre-processors that took over in the last couple of years 😉 They allow you to define variables within your CSS and to use them in your style rules.

 ```css
 :root {